fruitsamurai-png/fruitsamurai-png.github.io/_posts/2018-08-22-CaptainJumperBoy.md

 The engine uses a simple component-based entity system, achieved using object inheritance and polymorphism.
 The rendering layer uses Android Canvas as its core, using matrix transformations to implement entity transform and camera systems.

 ### My Contributions
+- Implemented gameplay using the accelerometer and gyroscopes
+- Assisted in implementation of core architecture for game backend using Android Canvas